Learner00100/gpt_mobile/README.md

 ## Build

 1. Clone repo
-2. Open in Android Studio
+2. Open in the Android Studio
 3. Click `Run` or do Gradle build